blackgate/AMDGPUWakeHandler/README.md

 This kernel extension disables the AMD GPU after waking up from sleep.
 It is intended to be used on a 2011 MacBook Pro with a failed AMD GPU.

-**NOTE: this should only be used with the grub solution ([found here](https://gist.github.com/blackgate/17ac402e35d2f7e0f1c9708db3dc7a44)) or similar that prevents the AMD kexts from being loaded, otherwise it will kernel panic.**
+**NOTE: this should only be used with the grub solution ([found here](https://gist.github.com/blackgate/17ac402e35d2f7e0f1c9708db3dc7a44)) or similar that powers down the discrete GPU before booting macOS, otherwise it will fail to load.**

 ## Installation